vaadin/copilot/README.md

 - Ensure the screenshots/videos clearly show the issue.
 - Annotate screenshots if necessary to point out relevant areas.

-### Example Issue Report
+### Example Ideal Issue Reports
 - https://github.com/vaadin/copilot/issues/3
 - https://github.com/vaadin/copilot/issues/4

-By following these guidelines, you can help us quickly and effectively
+By following these guidelines, you can help us to be quick and effective solving your isssues :bow: